Carlos Álvarez (American politician): Recall

 An effort to recall Alvarez began in October 2010, backed by billionaire businessman Norman Braman, a former owner of the Philadelphia Eagles, over Alvarez's simultaneous tax increases and pay raises for upper echelon county workers.
 Braman spent more than $1 million of his own money on the effort.
 Alvarez was recalled in a March 15, 2011 election.
 More than 88% of the voters (some 176,000 people) voted for recalling Alvarez.
 The election was the largest municipal recall vote in United States history, and the second largest in the U.S. of any kind after the 2003 recall election of California governor Gray Davis.
 He officially left office on March 18, 2011 when the county canvassing board certified the results.

 Personal life

-Álvarez is the father of two sons and one daughter.
+Álvarez was divorced twice, and is the father of two sons and one daughter.
+His eldest son, Carlos Alvarez Jr., is a convicted serial rapist and registered sexual predator.

 After the recall, Álvarez began bodybuilding.
 In January 2013, he emerged from relative seclusion to compete in the National Physique Committee's South Florida “Over 60s” Master's bodybuilding competition, where he won first place.

 In April 2016, he was arrested on a domestic battery charge after a fight with his girlfriend.
 According to the police report, his girlfriend's teenage daughter told police that Álvarez had been violent toward her mother since 2013.